AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 ## Vector Field Histogram (VFH)

 I'm not going to explain what [Vector Field Histogram](https://www.mathworks.com/help/nav/ug/vector-field-histograms.html) is—that's outside the scope of this repo.
 Instead, I’ll focus on why I chose to use it.

-Normally, when designing an autonomous system, a few familiar names immediately come to mind—SLAM, A⁎, RRT⁎, and so on.
-These algorithms and frameworks have become staples in robotics.
+Normally, when designing an autonomous system, a few familiar names immediately pop into your head—*SLAM, A⁎, RRT⁎*, and so on.
+These are the classics of autonomous navigation, and for good reason—they’re powerful and widely used.

+Unfortunately, these algorithms weren’t the right fit.
+The biggest issue was scalability.
+Depending on your hardware, mapping and localizing in a small 25-square-meter room using SLAM might take on average a second or two—which is fine.
+But scale that up to a 1km by 1km environment, and the localization delay becomes impractical.
+The computational load grows rapidly, and real-time performance starts to fall apart.
+In short, these algorithms are powerful, but they’re not designed for lightweight, fast-response systems like the one I was building.
+That’s exactly where Vector Field Histogram came to the rescue.
+It’s much simpler, faster, and way more resource-friendly—perfect for local navigation without the overhead of full-scale mapping.

+The [VFH models](Models/vector-field-histogram-VFH) can be found under the Models directory.
+There are three main models: one for navigating from [start to goal](Models/vector-field-histogram-VFH/final_model.slx), another for moving between [consecutive waypoints](Models/vector-field-histogram-VFH/final_model_waypoints.slx), and a third that was just used for [testing](Models/vector-field-histogram-VFH/vfh_testing.slx).
+Each model represents a different stage of development, so feel free to dive in and see what works best for your setup.

 ## Repository Breakdown

-As I hinted before, code execution is distributed across three platforms—Raspberry Pi, ESP32, and Arduino Mega.
-Each one handles a specific set of tasks to keep the system responsive and modular.
-For the Pi, and under the Models directory, you can find the core [VFH models](Models/vector-field-histogram-VFH).
-There are three main ones: one used for navigating from [start to goal](Models/vector-field-histogram-VFH/final_model.slx), another for navigating between [consecutive waypoints](Models/vector-field-histogram-VFH/final_model_waypoints.slx), and a third that was just used for [testing](Models/vector-field-histogram-VFH/vfh_testing.slx).
-Each model reflects a different stage of development, so feel free to explore them based on what you're trying to achieve.

 The ESP32 was programmed using the fantastic mirco-ROS library, the respective files can be found [here](Src/arduinoIDE).
 As for the Arduino, the control models are hanging out just about [here](Models/differential-controller).